Purpose and Use of Accounts

-- Usage during non-scheduled lab hours is unrestricted except for the following: (a) users must limit background jobs to one or two machines, and (b) background jobs must be completed or halted before scheduled lab hours begin.
+- Usage during non-scheduled lab hours is unrestricted except for the following: (a) users must limit background jobs to one machine, and (b) background jobs must be completed or halted before scheduled lab hours begin.
 Habitual abusers of this policy will be notified by the Computer Support Group lab manager.

 - During term breaks (after finals week, before registration), the lab may be closed by the support staff for maintenance and upgrading of the resources.
 Faculty members should inform students that the lab may be unavailable during this period.

-Access to licenses, which are being used for instructional purposes during the semester, will be restricted.
+Access to licenses, which are being used for instructional purposes during the semester, will be restricted, if said licenses are under the control of the instructor.
 Additional software licenses may be restricted to be in compliance with terms set forth by software vendors.